kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 I was so slow.

-But Kevin, that asshole forced me to type all my answers.
+But Kevin, that asshole, he forced me to type all my answers.

 Now my typing speed is around 35 words per minute.